NikhilPeri/oec-2018/app/views/home/_docs.html.md

 Remember _Compound Intrest_ your goals should be to start trading A$AP.

  1. Get an Access Token from your competition organizer
- 2. Head over to this link to [register]('/broker/register') to register your broker
+ 2. Head over to this link to [register](/broker/register) to register your broker
  3. You should see your API Key here, this will allow you to make trades

-If your bot is ever compromised, you should [login]('/broker/login') and to generate a new token
+If your bot is ever compromised, you should [login](/broker/login) and to generate a new token If you have any questions please comment in our group [chat](https://github.com/NikhilPeri/resume/issues/1) this is also my resume, and I am looking for a summer internship.

 # API
 Now that your are setup you can start trading using the following endpoints.